 Occupational Safety and Health Administration (OSHA); Labor.

-OSHA is issuing this final rule to delete from OSHA standards three references to national consensus standards and two references to industry standards that are outdated.
+OSHA is issuing this notice of proposed rulemaking to delete three references to national consensus standards and two references to industry standards that are outdated.
 Deleting these references will not reduce employee protections.
 By eliminating the outdated references, however, OSHA will clarify employer obligations under the applicable OSHA standards and reduce administrative burdens on employers and OSHA.
-These revisions are part of OSHA's overall effort to update OSHA standards that reference, or that include language taken directly from, outdated consensus standards.
+These revisions are part of an overall effort—also explained in today's Federal Register—to update OSHA standards that reference, or that include language taken directly from, outdated consensus standards.